Welcome to Social Care Research (SCR)

 They want to make you work for every penny they pay you.
 That’s how you get into a situation where you have to clean all the windows, the silver, the carpets, just for the sake of doing something rather than for you to sit down and have a bit of a break…In that case the agencies they do help you in that situation because they are kind of in control (C36).

 In the care sector, there remains a significant gap in the implementation of rights-based programs designed to empower workers and enforce laws against perpetrators of modern slavery.
 The UK Modern Slavery Act of 2015 was enacted to combat human trafficking and severe labour exploitation, including those occurring in care settings.
 However, it is worth questioning whether the UK Modern Slavery Act of 2015 effectively addresses the exploitative conditions faced by carers.
-To discuss this topic further, paid carers are invited to join CAAMS
+To discuss this topic further, paid carers are invited to join CAAMS.

 Scroll to Top